Airbus A330 MRTT: Canada

 In April 2021, Airbus was declared the only qualified supplier to replace Canada's RCAF CC-150 Polaris refuelling and VIP transport aircraft, beating out Boeing's KC-46 Pegasus.
 In July 2022, a $102M deal was finalised to acquire two used A330-200s from the International Airfinance Corporation for passenger/cargo-only use expected to be converted into MRTTs by Airbus in the future; it was anticipated that up to four more MRTTs would be acquired, for a total of six aircraft.
 This total was revised in July 2023 to nine, with the fleet being made up of five conversions and four newly manufactured MRTTs in a contract worth C$3.6 billion.
 The A330 MRTTs are designated CC-330 Husky by the RCAF, and the first passenger/cargo-only aircraft was delivered on 31 August 2023 in Ottawa.

 Thailand

 Thailand's Royal Thai Air Force ordered 1 aircraft to be delivered in 2029.
 This is the first aircraft ordered of the new A330 MRTT+ variant, an evolution of the MRTT using the Airbus A330neo platform.

+Italy

+After cancelling the purchase of the KC-46, Italy in August 2024 launched a tender to procure six tankers with a budget of €1.4 billion.
+On 19 May 2026, it was announced that the Italian Air Force had ordered six Airbus A330 MRTT for a total value of €1.6 billion.

+Poland

+In August 2026, Poland and Spain decided to jointly purchase seven A330 MRTT+ aircraft, three for Spain, four for Poland, worth €5.4 billion.
+Poland will receive four aircraft by 2030.